 Before there was the Internet, there was the Bookmobile.
 Every fall as a kid, I waited expectantly for the return of a trailer full of paperback books pulled up next to the school cafeteria.
-There was money in my pocket, put there by my Mom hoping I would find something to occupy my time other than television shows and Saturday morning cartoons.
+There was money in my pocket, put there by my Mom, hoping that I would find something to occupy my time other than television shows and Saturday morning cartoons.

 My writing career began in earnest in eighth grade with a short story that was barely three pages long, set in ancient Rome, and scribbled in my unique brand of cursive.
 Dozens more stories followed in high school and college.
 Some got published.
 Most did not.
 (Some you will find here on this website.)
 I still have most of them in the bottom drawer of my filing cabinet.

-In 2020, I decided to take on the “long form” and try my hand at the novel.
+In 2021, I decided to take on the “long form” and try my hand at the novel.
 Out of that time, came a vampire story, Late Risers.
 A 361-page mystery.
 A friend just recently asked me how long it takes to write a novel.
 My answer was and will always be: “depends.”
 Writing, particularly good writing, develops at its own pace.
 Hemingway famously said: “Easy reading is damn hard writing.”
 And I agree.

 That first novel, like that first day behind the wheel of a car, proved to be a lot to handle all at once for a newbie.
 But, I persevered, listened to criticism from several trusted friends, rewrote and polished until it sparkled, publishing the final draft in 2022.